nusrobomaster/nusrobomaster.github.io/docs/nav-teams/RoboCop.md

 Laser pointer will be attached below gun barrel while camera with vision sensor above (not directly attached to the barrel but above.)

+### Fabrication Method

+* The main material used for the frame and chassis during prototype phase is aluminium.
+This is because aluminium is light and is relatively easy to modify compared to other metals.
+Steel might be tested for the outer frame of the robot.
+However, weight is a consideration since steel is three times heavier than aluminium.
+* Most of the plastic parts of the robots will be 3D-modelled and 3D-printed.
+* Some other parts that are required and need to be sourced are: metal screws, nuts, spacing, brusher, metal shaft, bearings and gears.

 ### Miscellaneous Parts

 #### Processor: Manifold 2-G (128GB) General